You’re getting ready to choose a digital marketing agency to help your company grow, but are you certain that an agency can provide the help you need?

 - Webinars – Using the rule of one to many, webinars help you reach more of your ideal audience, whether live or automated

-These are some of the more popular client acquisition channels but in total, there are more than 20 separate channels.
-This initial approach takes much longer than a typical agency discovery meeting, but by assessing every available channel, coming up with a viable idea for each, rating each idea, then prioritizing them into a phased strategy, it helps to provide clarity and a sense of direction for both the company and the outsourced CMO.
+This initial approach takes much longer than a typical marketing agency discovery meeting, but by assessing every available channel, coming up with a viable idea for each, rating each idea, then prioritizing them into a phased strategy, it provides clarity and a sense of direction for both the company and the outsourced CMO.

-Many outsourced CMO advisory groups are Google & Facebook Partners that have a few employees to fulfill the critical, everyday marketing related tasks like managing digital ads, SEO, and web design.
-But instead of hiring in-house teams of content writers, web developers, designers, and videographers, the outsourced CMO connects their clients with a handful of seasoned experts to fulfill specific tasks.
+Many outsourced CMO advisory groups are Google & Facebook Partners that have a few employees to fulfill the critical, everyday marketing-related tasks like managing digital ads, SEO, and web design.
+However, instead of hiring in-house teams of content writers, web developers, designers, and videographers, the outsourced CMO connects clients with a handful of seasoned experts to fulfill specific tasks.

 This approach is superior to marketing agencies in two ways:

 - The outsourced CMO hires only experts as their employees because they can afford to pay them top dollar